opensouls/soul-engine/plans/WEEK2.md

 - public/private code (public resource requires public code)
 - takes in session ids
 - takes in user ids
-- unique entity name
+- unique entity name per creator
 - has a set of dynamic fields (e.g. characterTraits)
 - has an openai key associated with it

-Any accessible served entity can be accessed via `api.souls.chat/EntityName` with a developer's api key
+Any accessible served entity can be accessed via `api.souls.chat/creator/EntityName` with a developer's api key

 Socialagi servers define classes of entities that can be created:
 - one server hosts many different entities

 There's a magic deployment command which pushes a socialagi server to `souls.chat`, default is private resource, public code

-Allow for custom domain mapping to `souls.chat/EntityName`
+Allow for custom domain mapping to `souls.chat/creator/EntityName`

+`souls.chat/creator` showcases a creators creations

-Entities are at `souls.chat/EntityName`, and are unique
+Entities are at `souls.chat/creator/EntityName`, and are unique

 Servers are at `servers.souls.chat`